-Kyle M. L. Jones, assistant professor in the Department of Library and Information Science (LIS) at the Indiana University School of Informatics and Computing, has received a $514,000 three-year grant (#LG-96-18-0044018) from the Institute of Museum and Library Services (IMLS).
+Kyle M. L. Jones, assistant professor in the Department of Library and Information Science (LIS) at the Indiana University School of Informatics and Computing at IUPUI, has received a $514,000 three-year grant (#LG-96-18-0044018) from the Institute of Museum and Library Services (IMLS).

 The project, “Getting to know their data doubles: An inquiry into student perceptions of privacy issues associated with academic library participation in learning analytics,” is a collaboration between IUPUI and researchers at six other academic institutions.
 Jones is the principal investigator on the grant.

-Mathew J. Palakal, associate executive dean of the School of Informatics and Computing, said, “This is certainly a remarkable achievement.
+Mathew J. Palakal, senior executive associate dean of the School of Informatics and Computing, said, “This is certainly a remarkable achievement.
 We congratulate Kyle on receiving this highly competitive grant.”

 Learning analytics is the measurement, collection, analysis, and reporting of student and other data.
 Goals of learning analytics are to identify factors that impede or promote success, enhance pedagogy, reinforce student learning outcomes, shore up retention rates, and improve institutional efficiencies, among others.

 Libraries are pursuing learning analytics to evaluate the impact of library services, collections, and spaces on student learning.
 Higher education administrators often expect their libraries to tie efforts and resource expenditures to student success.
 Learning analytics is one way to demonstrate these metrics.

 Andrea Copeland, chair of the LIS department, said “Librarians’ professional ethics have always placed considerable value on an individual’s right to privacy and Dr. Jones’ work will provide leadership in this new area of concern—safeguarding the privacy of academic library users.”